thaituan52/aws-bootcamp-cruddur-2023/journal/week0.md

 aws sns create-topic \
     --name my-topic
 ```
--> TopicArn -> a subscription supply the TopicARN and our Email - sns/subcription
+-> TopicArn -> a subscription supply the TopicARN and our Email - deprived from *sns/subcription*

 ```sh
 aws sns subscribe \